Urban exploration at some of the world’s forsaken swimming pools

 Read more: Abandoned Taiwan: Encore Garden in Taichung

-So, there you have it, eleven abandoned swimming pools, one water-based theme park and a flume ride, found in eight countries and one disputed territory around the world.
+So, there you have it, fourteen abandoned swimming pools, one water-based theme park and a flume ride, found in ten countries and one disputed territory around the world.
 If anyone knows of any more, especially in Asia or Eastern Europe/the Balkans/the Caucasus and are OK with divulging their whereabouts, we would be very pleased to hear from you.
 We are quite happy to do swapsies and trade coordinates for coordinates!

 DO YOU ENJOY EXPLORING ABANDONED PLACES?
 PIN THIS POST…